joaopedromatias/mongo-db-express-products-api/README.md

 <hr>

 - **GET** `/api/products/sku` returns a specific products of the store.
-The id must always be a numeric value.
+The sku must always be a numeric value with 5 characters.

 <hr>